The Witches (1990 film): Plot

-During a vacation with his grandmother Helga in Norway, 8-year-old American boy Luke Eveshim is warned about witches, female demons who hate children and use various methods to destroy or transform them.
-Helga tells Luke that real witches, unlike ordinary women, have claws instead of fingernails which they hide by wearing gloves, bald heads which they cover by wearing wigs that give them rashes, square feet with no toes which they hide by wearing sensible shoes, a purple tinge in their pupils and a powerful sense of smell which they use to sniff out children.
-To a witch, clean children stink of dog's droppings; the dirtier the children, the less likely she is to smell them.
-Helga says her childhood friend, Erica, fell victim to a witch and was cursed to spend the rest of her life trapped inside a painting, aging gradually until finally disappearing a few years earlier.
+During a visit to his grandmother Helga in Norway, an eight-year-old American boy Luke Eveshim is told about "witches", feminine demons who detest children and use various methods to dispose of them while masquerading as ordinary women.
+They are described to have claws instead of fingernails which they hide by wearing gloves, bald heads which they obscure with wigs that give them rashes, square-ended and toeless feet that are concealed by sensible shoes, a purple tinge in their pupils and a powerful sense of smell which they use to detect children.
+To a witch, clean children are repulsive; the dirtier the children, the less likely they are to smell them.
+Helga additionally recounts how her childhood friend, Erica, fell victim to a witch who lived opposite to her and was cursed to spend the rest of her life trapped inside a painting, aging gradually and changing her position within it, until finally disappearing a few years prior.

-After Luke's parents are killed in a car accident, Helga becomes Luke's legal guardian and they move to England.
-While playing outside in a treehouse, Luke is approached by a witch trying to lure him with a snake and a chocolate bar, so he stays in his treehouse for protection and the witch walks away.
-On Luke's ninth birthday, Helga falls ill with diabetes.
-Her doctor advises they spend the summer by the sea.
-At the seaside Hotel Excelsior in Bournemouth, Luke meets and befriends a gluttonous but friendly boy, Bruno Jenkins.
-Luke unintentionally antagonizes the hotel manager, Mr. Stringer, after his pet mice frighten his maid girlfriend.
-Also at the hotel is a convention of witches, masquerading as the Royal Society for the Prevention of Cruelty to Children (RSPCC).
-The Grand High Witch, the all-powerful leader of the world's witches, is attending under the name Eva Ernst.
+After Luke's parents die in a car accident, Helga becomes Luke's legal guardian and they move to England.
+While playing outside, Luke is approached by a woman he identifies as a witch, trying to lure him to her with a snake and a chocolate bar, so he stands his ground and the witch leaves.
+He had already heard one of his friends mention that he had recently seen a woman with purple eyes.

+On Luke's ninth birthday, Helga contracts diabetes; her doctor advises them to take a holiday at a hotel by the English seaside.
+There, Luke meets and befriends gluttonous but friendly Bruno Jenkins, while unintentionally antagonizing the hotel manager, Mr Stringer, after his pet mice frighten his maid girlfriend.
+Also staying at the hotel is a convention of witches, masquerading as the Royal Society for the Prevention of Cruelty to Children (RSPCC).
+The Grand High Witch, the all-powerful leader of the world's witches, is attending under the alias Eva Ernst.